Thamir-73/ideagnUpdated/source/_posts/problemofevil.md

 ### Conclusion:
-So to recapitulate our discussion here, we could really establish that the problem of Evil as its put forward against the existence of God, sometimes, is really looked at from a one-dimensional point of view, and a superior, I know the best alternatives, position,
+So to recapitulate our discussion here, we could really establish that the problem of Evil as its put forward against the existence of God, sometimes, is really looked at from a one-dimensional point of view, and a superior, "I know the best alternatives", position,

 But once we established our Multi-dimensional lens when thinking through the problem,

-The realization that this multi-dimensional lens really becomes clear, and dissolves the seriousness of this
+The realization of this multi-dimensional lens really removes the fog when trying to understand this problem, and with that dissolves the seriousness of this problem, indeed

 <hr>
 <!-- Begin Mailchimp Signup Form -->